lyrahgames/codeflow/docs/web/docs/programming/documentation.md

 ## Advanced Techniques

+!!! abstract "Recommendation"
+    If your documentation does not fit into a `README.md` file anymore then use MkDocs and GitHub Pages as a hosting platform.
+    If the manual building of the documentation becomes too cumbersome, try to use ReadTheDocs.

 There will be a point in time when writing information into a `README` file will not suffice as documentation.
 Therefore, tools were developed to make things easier for developers and technical writers.
 If you need more than one file to structure your documentation, you will generally use a folder `docs` inside your repository where you will put all of your documentation files.